Battle of Sedan (1940): 'Impenetrable' Ardennes

 Following the First World War, the French General Staff had ruled out the idea of a future German thrust through the Ardennes–Sedan sector.
-The French were certain such terrain could not be crossed by tanks.
-Marshal Philippe Pétain described them as "impenetrable".
-Maurice Gamelin described the geographical feature as "Europe's best tank obstacle".
+They were certain such terrain could not be crossed by tanks.
+Marshal Philippe Pétain described them as "impenetrable", while French general Maurice Gamelin described the geographical feature as "Europe's best tank obstacle".
 The "barrier" of the Meuse and Ardennes appeared to be a sound strategic defence feature that a future enemy could not get through or go around.
-The French concluded that, at best, a German assault through the Ardennes towards Sedan would not reach the Meuse for two weeks after the start of any German offensive, and would take between five and nine days to penetrate the Ardennes alone.
+The French concluded that, at best, a German assault through the Ardennes towards Sedan could not reach the Meuse for two weeks, and would take between five to nine days to penetrate the Ardennes alone.

 The French assessments were less credible in the light of military exercises carried out in 1938.
-That year, General André-Gaston Prételat took command of manoeuvres which created a scenario whereby the German Army launched an assault with seven divisions, including four motorised infantry divisions and two tank brigades (the type of the remaining three are not given).
+That year, General André-Gaston Prételat took command of manoeuvres which created a scenario whereby the German Army launched an assault with seven divisions, including four motorised infantry divisions (the type of the remaining three are not given) and two tank brigades.
 The "French" side's defences collapsed.
 "The result was a defeat of so comprehensive a nature that the wisdom of publishing it was questioned lest morale be damaged."
 As late as March 1940, a French report to Gamelin named the defences at Sedan, the last "fortified" position on the Meuse, and the last before the open country of France, as "entirely inadequate."
 Prételat had correctly identified the landscape as relatively easy terrain for armour to cross.
-At most, he concluded, the Germans would take 60 hours to reach the Meuse and take one day to cross it.
+At most, he concluded, the Germans would need 60 hours to reach the Meuse and one day to cross it.
 This estimate was to prove inaccurate by just three hours; the Germans achieved the Meuse crossing after just 57 hours.

-The French Army authorised fresh attempts to increase the strength of the fortifications in the autumn of 1939, but severe winter weather prevented the pouring of concrete and the delivery of the necessary materials.
-On 11 April 1940, General Charles Huntziger asked for another four divisions to work on the defences but was refused.
+The French Army authorised strengthening of the fortifications in the autumn of 1939, but severe winter weather prevented the pouring of concrete and the delivery of the necessary materials.
+On 11 April 1940, General Charles Huntziger asked for another four divisions to work on the defences but was denied.